afredston/personalwebsite/content/home/research.md

 +++

-I study ecological processes and biogeographic patterns, in the context of human impacts.
+I study ecological processes and biogeographical patterns, in the context of human impacts.
 My work falls into three main areas:

 ## Biogeography and Climate Change